 The Greater Boston Area is known for its cold winters, snowy city streets, and Nor’easters.
 We know to budget for salt on our roads, keep warm indoors, and do the “penguin shuffle” to get to the car.
 Summers, however, are becoming increasingly important to plan for since they are getting longer, hotter, and more humid.
-We need to understand how it impacts our built environment and the health of people.
 Surprisingly, extreme heat, sometimes known as the “silent storm of extreme weather” causes more deaths in the US than all other weather hazards combined.
 As daily temperatures continue to increase in Massachusetts, the Museum of Science, Boston, in partnership with the Resilient Mystic River Collaborative (RMC), Mystic River Watershed Association, and the Metropolitan Area Planning Council, are focused on building a community of resilience to prepare for a hotter Greater Boston Area within the Mystic River Watershed.

-ISeeChange is a global online community that uses participant photos to show how climate is changing over time, around the world.
+ISeeChange is a global community that posts about what participants notice changing in the environment using the platform and mobile tools.
 Each post is synced with weather and climate data and broadcast to the community to investigate bigger picture climate trends.
 Over time, community members can track how climate is changing, season to season, year to year, and understand the impacts on daily life.

 Sign up for ISeeChange today at https://www.iseechange.org/

 Wicked Hot Mystic Results Webinar